 - The subdivided population is not necessarily the niche population, the crowd is too small, and the expansion is not easy to expand.

 When doing Dropshipping, if users contact us with questions, we have the opportunity to solve the problem.
-If we let them feel our sincere customer service, we can basically retain these customers who may be lost.
+If we let them feel our sincere customer service, we can retain these customers who may be lost.
 On the other hand, if the after-sales service is not well done, the customer acquisition cost increases in disguise.

 Summary and suggestions: